 With less demand, you’re more likely to have a spare seat next to you (extra space!), and you’re less likely to be asked to gate-check your carry-on.

-Want to know which days are the cheapest to fly in 2020?
+Want to know which days are the cheapest to fly this year?
 Check out this post by FareCompare for some ideas.

 More flexible travel options